 We recognise the importance of the industry led initiatives in relation to RFRs and are aware that LIBOR transition will be of particular interest to our clients.

 We are working closely with regulators, market participants and industry bodies as well as participating in industry discussions and following developments in this evolving area so that we can adopt approaches and strategies that are consistent with and support industry best practice.

-The impact of the transition will not be the same for all investment funds, portfolios, products and mandates that we manage, and we will work with our clients to understand the specific implications for each of them.
+The impact of the transition will not be the same for all investment funds, portfolios, products and mandates that we manage, and we are working with our clients to understand the specific implications for each of them.